 ISO 9001 clause number: 8.4.2

-Non conformity statement: In material procurement department, P.O No. A-10, B-44 & K-22 contain insufficient information relating to material specifications.
+Nonconformity statement: In the material procurement department, P.O No. A-10, B-44 & K-22 contain insufficient information relating to material specifications.
 P.O No. A-10, B-44 & K-22 does not describe the purchase requirements for the purchased product.

-There is no sufficient evidence of non conformity to indicate that the person authorizing release of the product has not been recorded.
+There is no sufficient evidence of nonconformity to indicate that the person authorizing the release of the product has not been recorded.
 I would try to find evidence of

-- If there are any other record that indicate the person(s) authorizing release of product for delivery to the customer.
+- If there are any other records that indicate the person(s) authorizing the release of the product for delivery to the customer.

 - Records provide evidence of conformity to requirements.